isomerpages/gb-assist/pages/solutionrepo/solution1412.md

 Please refer to 'Things to Note' for additional requirements.

 #### Mode of Payment
-Direct Purchase
+Subscription or Leasing

 #### Support Level
 80% for SMEs <br>
 N.A. for non-SMEs

 #### Things to Note
-Specifications:
-- Rechargeable battery powered.
-Min. recommended battery voltage -24V and rated capacity -10Ah
-- Rated loading capacity approx. 1000 - 1500kg
-- 1 worker/electric pallet truck
-- Min. gradeability w/o load - 5%, w load - 3%
-- Safety features incl. (e.g. emergency stop switch)
-- Charging accessories & 1 spare battery per unit may be supported

-Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 #### Contact Information
-N.A.
+Web URL: https://www.staffany.com <br>Contact Hotline: 88145422 <br>Contact Email: hello@staffany.com <br>

-Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.